 GiPHouse is a virtual software company of the Radboud University Nijmegen, which has already been active for more than 25 years.
-GiPHouse is entirely run by students and is divided in two main parts, which run independently from each other in the spring and fall semester (each part is active for half a year).
+GiPHouse is entirely run by students and is divided into two parts, which run independently from each other in the spring and fall semesters.

 During every first half of the calendar year (spring semester), GiPHouse develops software for paying customers.
 These projects are completely developed by students, who get credits for successfully participating in the courses that are linked to GiPHouse.
 Working on these projects is the main focus of the courses.
 Project teams usually consist of six to eight engineers (bachelor students) and a one to three project managers (master students).

 During the second half of the calendar year (fall semester), a master about beginning a start-up course is given.
 In this course, students are tasked with developing software around a central theme.
 This software will hopefully be the start of a real start-up, which could go on even after the course is finished.

 For students, working for GiPHouse is a perfect opportunity to get some real-life experience as a software developer, as a project manager or with creating a start-up.

 Besides developing the software, we also expect students to spend time on team meetings, meetings with their customers, writing documentation and other important project-related work.

 For the spring semester, we expect students to

 For the fall semester, we expect students to